 This morning, you have the opportunity to explore Kata Tjuta at your leisure.
 Perhaps take the opportunity to enjoy an optional tour, such as a camel ride, Harley ride, or helicopter tour over Uluru and Kata Tjuta.
 This evening, you will head out an hour before sunset to the Uluru sunset viewing area.
 Watch as the colors of the rock change in front of your very eyes.
 You will then be transferred to an outdoor dining venue, where you’ll have an unforgettable dining experience under the star-filled night sky.

 After breakfast, say goodbye to the Red Centre.
 You will be transferred by shuttle to the airport to catch a flight to Sydney.
 Cosmopolitan and aesthetically appealing, Sydney is a feast for the eyes with plenty to offer any type of traveler.
 Sydney is iconic in every way—the Opera House, the Harbour Bridge, the lively neighborhoods, Darling Harbour—all of it is delightful and worth thorough exploration.
-Your 5-star hotel awaits with a view of the famous Sydney Opera House right outside the window.

 This morning, your private guide will pick you up for a full day of exploring the remarkable Blue Mountains.This region offers an authentic taste of the Aussie country lifestyle.
 Visit the Three Sisters and view ancient Aboriginal rock paintings.
 The Blue Mountains are rich in beauty, with vast hidden gorges and valleys with cascading waterfalls.
 Return via helicopter for spectacular views of the mountains and Sydney Harbour.